SkyAllinott/Forecasting-Daily-Temperature/README.md

 # Forecasting Daily Temperature in Edmonton:

 This is currently in progress.
-The plan is to use daily data and compare multiple model types, such as ARIMA, Prophet, ETS and XGBoost.
+The plan is to use daily data and compare multiple model types, such as ARIMA, Prophet, NNETAR, and XGBoost.

 ## Results (So far):